mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 #### Overview

 This table holds the link between the parent-child **target IDs**.
 The relationship is maintained per target environment.

-This table is used to build a list of entities (entity inclusion) on the child LUs when executing a delete task.
+The table is used to build a list of entities (entity inclusion) of child LUs when executing a delete task.

 #### Which Process Populates the TDM_LU_TYPE_REL_TAR_EID?